adamglasser/fingerprint-odi-poc/README.md

 This shared function:
 - Takes a Fingerprint instance and calls its `collect()` method
-- Measures and stores collection latency
+- Measures and stores browser signal collection latency
 - Sets `processingPhase` to 'processing'
 - Stores the data in `sessionStorage` for persistence